a. Acceptance of Terms:

 b.
 Billing Disputes:

-The Customer must notify BaronTEL in writing within seven (7) days after receiving their credit card statement if there is dispute of any BaronTEL charges or such dispute will be deemed waived.
+The Customer must notify BaronTEL in writing within seven (7) days after receiving their invoice if there is dispute of any BaronTEL charges or such dispute will be deemed waived.
 Billing disputes should be reported to the following address:

 Customer Care Billing Department